 Poor lighting and shadows

 Lighting should be even—no overexposure or underexposure.
-A passport photo must accurately reflect your natural skin tones, so it’s important to use neutral lighting (avoid taking photos early in the morning or late in the evening).
-Shadows in passport photos are unacceptable
+A passport photo must accurately reflect your natural skin tones, so it’s important to use neutral lighting (avoid taking pictures early in the morning or late in the evening).
+Shadows in passport photos are unacceptable.

-✔️ Fix: Take a photo between 9am–1pm, in front of a window.
-You can also place three light sources: One in front of you and two on each side (at a ~45-degree angle).
+✔️ Fix: Take a photo between 9 am and 1 pm in front of a window.
+You can also place three light sources—one in front of you and two on each side (at a ~45-degree angle).

 Improper facial expression